-SKAdNetwork (StoreKit Ad Network) is a set of software and protocols created by Apple that allow marketers to get deterministic but aggregated attribution of mobile app marketing campaigns.
+SKAdNetwork (StoreKit Ad Network) is a framework, a set of software and protocols created by Apple for privacy-safe mobile attribution for user acquisition campaigns.
+SKAdNetwork, or SKAN, allows marketers to get deterministic but aggregated attribution of mobile app marketing campaigns.
 That means marketers know which advertising campaigns worked and what marketing channels are performing, but it’s still privacy-safe: they don’t get device-level data on what individual people are doing.

-Singular has been preparing to utilize SKAdNetwork for a long time, and while we make those plans a reality we get many questions from customers and partners who want to learn more.
-This is the first post in a blog series that will explore how SKAdNetwork works, what kind of data points it provides, and how it can be used for marketing measurement.
-In this post, we will try to keep things high level, and in the next one, we will dive deeper into the gritty details.
+Singular has been preparing to utilize SKAdNetwork for a long time, and we made those plans a reality very early.
+We still get many questions from customers and partners who want to learn more, and we’ll continue to update our blog with multiple series to explore how SKAdNetwork works, what kind of data points it provides, and how it can be used for marketing measurement.

 What does SKAdNetwork do?